-Lockdown mode is available on any ESXi 4.0 host that you have added to a vCenter Server.
-Enabling lockdown mode disables all remote root access to ESXi 4.0 machines.
+Lockdown mode is available on any VMware ESXi 4.1 host that you have added to a VMware vCenter Server.
+Enabling lockdown mode disables all remote access to VMware ESXi 4.1 machines.
 Any subsequent local changes to the host must be made:

 - Using the DCUI.
-Access to the DCUI is not affected by lockdown mode. - In a vSphere Client session or using vCLI commands to vCenter Server. - In a vSphere Client session or using vCLI commands direct to the ESXi 4.0 system, using a local user account defined on the host.
+Access to the DCUI is not affected by lockdown mode. - In a vSphere Client session or using vCLI commands to VMware vCenter Server.